JaxLUG/bylaws/README.md

 of the acts and proceedings of all meetings of the members and Trustees.
 The Secretary shall give all notices required by law and by these Bylaws.
-In addition, the Secretary shall have general charge of the corporate books and records and of the corporate seal, and he or she shall affix, or attest the affixing of, the corporate seal to any lawfully executed instrument requiring it.
+In addition, the Secretary shall have general charge of the corporate books and records and of the corporate seal, and they shall affix, or attest the affixing of, the corporate seal to any lawfully executed instrument requiring it.
 The Secretary shall have general charge of the membership records of the group and shall keep, at the registered or principal office of the group, a